 The SFLP takes place over three 3-day residential modules, spanning the course of a year, totalling 9 days.
 The programme structure has been devised as a way of maximally realising the programme objectives within the time constraints of our participants' busy schedules.

-Typically, participants will arrive at the host location in time for the evening meal on the first day of a Module, engage in intensive workshops on the second day and leave after study time and lunch on the third afternoon.
+Typically, participants will arrive at the host location in the afternoon of the first day of a Module and leave before supper on day three.

 Participants will be given reading and assignments in between each of the three following Modules: